syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Animation.md

 ---
 layout: post
-title: Animation in .NET MAUI Chart control | Syncfusion
+title: Animation in .NET MAUI Sunburst Chart control | Syncfusion
-description: This section explains about how to enable animation in Syncfusion .NET MAUI Chart (SfSunburstChart) control
+description: This section explains about how to enable animation in Syncfusion .NET MAUI Sunburst Chart control.
 platform: maui
 control: SfSunburstChart
 documentation: ug
 ---

-## Animation in .NET MAUI Chart
+## Animation in .NET MAUI Sunburst Chart

 The sunburst chart provides animation on loading and whenever the item source changes.
 Animation can be enabled by setting the EnableAnimation property to true.